ianpreston/trees/README.md

 # trees

 Trees is a Javascript obfuscator that replaces variable names with usernames from [r/trees](https://www.reddit.com/r/trees).
+Built at DesertPy Open Hack in about an hour.

 ## Usage